poap0poap/Project2Final/Readme.txt

             - 15% Chance for a Special Tile to be an Oasis Tile
             - 30% Chance for a Challenge Tile to appear

+Final Evaluation of Pride Points by the end.
+For every 100 points in the Stamina, Strenght, or Wisdom Stat, add 1000 Pride Points to the total.
+Whoever has the greatest ammount of Pride Points by the end will be declared the winner.
+Make sure to display the name of the lion with the highest Pride Points as the winner, along with each player’s final stats.